Jocie Guo: Career

+Personal life

+In 2011, Guo was mistaken for Guo Meimei, a Chinese Internet celebrity who was involved in various scandals, due to sharing the same Chinese name.
+Due to the mistaken identify, she was scolded online by netizens and had to cancel several performances.

+In the same year, Guo was diagnosed with endometriosis.

 Discography

 Guo's debut single includes the cover of the song, Mice Love Rice, with various remixes.

 Her second single, No More Panic, a Chinese-language cover version of Dragostea Din Tei by O-Zone, was released in early November 2005.

 Guo's debut album, No More Panic, which was released in January 2006, is based on her previous hit single No More Panic and titled the same.
 The album contained new songs and covers that range from catchy mid-tempo tunes to acoustic folk and sentimental numbers.
 One of the songs, 勾勾手, was used as the ending theme of the Singaporean drama Love Concierge (爱的掌门人).

 Guo also published two more albums for Christmas (2006) and Chinese New Year (2007).
 She released her next album titled My Darling on 22 October 2007.
 The album included a cover of Ann Winsborn's La La Love on My Mind.
 In the following year towards the end of May, a CD+DVD version of My Darling was released and made available worldwide; it contained 2 bonus tracks and a DVD with 5 of her music videos for My Darling.

 About a year later, Guo would become the singer for the opening theme song, 放了爱, written by lyricist XiaoHan, and the ending theme song, 许愿树, for the 2009 Singaporean drama Perfect Cut 2 (一切完美2).